codefresh-io/docs.codefresh.io/_docs/docker-registries/metadata-annotations.md

 You can also use [Expression evaluations]({{site.baseurl}}/docs/codefresh-yaml/expression-condition-syntax/) to set metadata.

-## Annotate your images using codefresh YAML
+## Annotate your images using Codefresh YAML
 You can annotate an image as part of it's builds process and also on post build steps.

 {:.text-secondary}